project-imprimis/libprimis/doc/engine.md

 #### Performance Considerations

-The Imprimis engine is single-threaded, making many-core CPUs largely irrelevant to the engine's performance; therefore, any big-core (non Atom or Jaguar based) CPU since around 2010 should be easily adequate to run well-designed levels on Imprimis.
+The Libprimis engine is single-threaded, making multicore CPUs irrelevant to the engine's performance; therefore, any big-core (non Atom or Jaguar based) CPU since around 2010 should be easily adequate to run well-designed levels on Libprimis.

 At least two gigabytes of RAM is recommended to run the game, while four or more is easily sufficient to fully utilize the engine.

-Nearly all graphics cards that support the OpenGL 4.0 standard should be able to run Imprimis at reasonable speeds, though a card of the RX 460/GTX 950 class is needed to bump graphics up to high levels.
+Nearly all graphics cards that support the OpenGL 4.0 standard should be able to run Libprimis at reasonable speeds, though a card of the RX 460/GTX 950 class is needed to bump graphics up to high levels.

 # 2. World